Thomas-Basham/trout-tracker-wa-backend/README.md

 [![daily-cron](https://github.com/Thomas-Basham/washington-trout-stats/actions/workflows/cron.yaml/badge.svg)](https://github.com/Thomas-Basham/washington-trout-stats/actions/workflows/cron.yaml)

-A Flask Web App used for displaying the most recent lakes that were stocked with trout in Washington State on an interactive map
+**A Flask Web App used for displaying the most recent lakes that were stocked with trout in Washington State on an interactive map.**

 ## Problem Domain